-To start off, a doula is a “personal pregnancy coach”, someone who assists, coaches, supports, educates and nurtures a woman and her partner throughout the birthing process and even afterwards.
+To start off, a doula is a “personal pregnancy coach”, someone who assists, coaches, supports, educates, and nurtures a woman and her partner throughout the birthing process and even afterward.

 As a practicing physician, I've witnessed the impacts of having a doula or midwife by my patient’s side going into the childbirth delivery process.